-I’ve got to be honest, when I first heard of embroidering on toilet paper, I thought it was crappy idea (yes pun definitely intended).
-It seemed like home embroiderers were just grabbing random household items and stitching on them.
-I mean really, what’s next the carpet?
+I’ve got to be honest; when I first heard of embroidering on toilet paper, I thought it was a crappy idea (yes, pun intended).
+It seemed like home embroiderers were grabbing random household items and stitching on them.
+I mean, what’s next?
+The carpet?

-But after I saw some of the cool projects others were creating, all of us here at the Embroidery Legacy decided to join in on the fun.
+But after I realized all the potential regarding embroidering toilet paper, all of us here at the Embroidery Legacy decided to join in on the fun.
 So why would you want to embroider on toilet paper?

-Because embroidering on toilet paper is a great way to add a personal embroidered touch to your bathroom.
-Whether you’re decorating for the holidays, or just giving your guests something to chuckle about while going about their business, it really is just plain old embroidery fun.
+Embroidering on toilet paper is a great way to add a personal embroidered touch to your bathroom.
+Whether you’re decorating for the holidays or just giving your guests something to chuckle about while going about their business, it is just plain old embroidery fun.

-Now before we get started, I want to point out that the way we’re going to show you how to embroider on toilet paper is going to be different from how you may have seen others do it in the past.
+Now before we get started, I want to point out that the way we’re going to show you how to embroider on toilet paper will be different from how you may have seen others do it in the past.

-This is a new way we created that holds the toilet paper more securely in place to increase the likelihood that the toilet paper won’t break while being embroidered on.
+This is a new way we created that holds the toilet paper more securely to increase the likelihood that the toilet paper won’t break while being embroidered on.
 Let’s get started!